Jackson’s Bay, 1874-1879: Resolutely Untamed

 Jackson's Bay beach 1880

-Despite negative rumours, more “foreigners” did arrive at Jackson’s Bay in 1876, including a group of Italians, several with families, and Polish immigrants from the terpsichore, which arrived in Wellington on 18 March, and the Kurowski and Lipinski families off the fritz reuter, which arrived at the same port on 4 August.
+Despite negative rumours, more “foreigners” did arrive at Jackson’s Bay in 1876, including a group of Italians, several with families, Polish immigrants from the terpsichore, which arrived in Wellington on 18 March, and the Kurowski and Lipinski families off the fritz reuter later that year.
 Franciszek Kurowski drowned with five others in June 1878, their boat believed to have been swamped while on the way to a prospecting expedition south of Jackson’s Bay.
 His pregnant widow and four children left Jackson’s Bay that December and settled in Taranaki.
 (See the kurowski-crofskey family and the fritz reuter stories.)

 The official list of settlers shows that Frederyk “Zylifski” left Jackson’s Bay in December 1876, Martin Osiowski and his family left in October 1878, and Walenty Bielski left with his family in December 1878.